 You can display the stored audit information in two ways:

-- With the Audit tab (see below)
+- Audit manager (see below)

-- With context menu command “Drill History” in Jedox views (right click on a corresponding cell).
+- Drill History in Jedox views (right click on a corresponding cell).

 Most of the columns are self explanatory.
 The DETAILS column on the right indicates the mode of the cell change.
 The table below explains the results: